kaiserpreusse/synthea2omop/README.md

 POSTGRES_HOST=Postgres host
 POSTGRES_DB=Postgres database name
 POSTGRES_PORT=Postgres port
-CDM_SCHEMA=name of CDM schema in OMOP DB SYNTHEA_NUM_PATIENTS=Number of patients for synthea
+CDM_SCHEMA=name of CDM schema in OMOP DB (this has to be set up before, with vocabularies) SYNTHEA_NUM_PATIENTS=Number of patients for synthea
 ```
 ### 1. Generate Synthea data